background 0background 1background 2background 3

 Discrimination Resources for Employees

-Cal Poly Humboldt does not tolerate any form of discrimination or harassment against any applicants or employees.
+Cal Poly Humboldt does not tolerate any form of discrimination or harassment against any faculty, staff, student employees or applicants.
 The CSU Nondiscrimination Policy applies to employee complaints of harassment, discrimination, or retaliation.
 The California State University (CSU) is committed to maintaining a work environment where every employee is treated with dignity and respect.
 CSU will not tolerate unlawful harassment based on Age, Disability (physical and mental), Gender (or sex), Gender Identity (including nonbinary and transgender), Gender Expression, Genetic Information, Marital Status, Medical Condition, Nationality, Race or Ethnicity (including color, caste, or ancestry), Religion (or religious creed), Sexual Orientation, Veteran or Military Status.

 Sexual harassment is a form of discrimination that is specifically prohibited by law and the courts.
 There may be sexual harassment by those of the same sex as well as by those of the opposite sex.